SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/04-HTCondor-Submitting.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Learn how to submit HTCondor Jobs.
+*   Learn how to submit HTCondor jobs.
-*   Learn how to monitor the running Jobs.
+*   Learn how to monitor the running jobs.
 </div>

-<h2>Overview</h2>
-In this section, we will learn the basics of HTCondor in submitting and monitoring jobs.
-The jobs are submitted through the login node of OSG Connect.
-The submitted jobs are executed on the remote worker node(s) and the outputs are transfered back to the login node.
-In the HTCondor job submit file, we have to describe how to execute the program and transfer the output data.
+<h2>Overview</h2> In this section, we will learn the basics of HTCondor
+in submitting and monitoring workloads, or "jobs".
+The jobs are
+submitted through the login node of OSG Connect.
+The submitted jobs are executed on the remote worker node(s) and the outputs are transfered
+back to the login node.
+In the HTCondor job submit file, we have to
+describe how to execute the program and transfer the output data.

 <h2>Login to OSG Connect </h2>